m4rkw/minotaur-old/README.md

 - ~/.minotaur/minotaur.conf

 5. Before you can start mining with Minotaur you need to run the calibration process for each algorithm/device combination.
-Currently a device model name is treated as a device class (eg 1080ti).
-In the future we plan to add support for device classes within the same model name.
+By default you can target devices based on their model designation (eg "1080Ti") but we also have supported for defining device classes within the same model range.
+This is useful if you have cards that are the same model number but from different manufacturers.

 You only need to calibrate each device class once for each algorithm, so if you have 4 1070s you can distribute the calibration across them to get it done quicker.

 ## Calibration